kiancross/unifed/packages/backend-ml/README.md

   - `bi-directional-lstm` *(not trained)* - [Source](https://towardsdatascience.com/nlp-spam-detection-in-sms-text-data-using-deep-learning-b8632db85cc8)

 Some models have not been trained, as we did not have the computing resources to do so in a reasonable amount of time.
+Training and evaluating these would be an interesting project extension.

 ### Artifacts